imgntn/prettymuni/README.md

 - [] offline detection
 - [x] send google analytics event on route toggle
 - [] add 'live' indicator to top of page
-- [] add gulp deploy task for copying a /public folder into docs to cleanup that naming mess.
+- [] add gulp deploy task for copying a /public folder into docs to cleanup that naming mess and detach github pushes from production
+-[] ^^ stop working on master ;P

 # bugs
 - [x] when a new vehicle is added or removed from a route, the route is being shuffled. fixed by passing second parameter to .data() to keep track